My principal aim is to instill a life-long love of music in each student .

 I judge my success as a teacher not by how many competitions my students win, but by the depth and longevity of their relationship with the piano.
-Some of my students have gone on to pursue successful careers in piano performance and teaching.
-Others have taken different paths.
-But all have acquired the skills they need to enjoy music making throughout their lives.
+Some of my students have gone on to pursue successful careers in music, while others have chosen different paths.
+No matter their life paths, all have acquired skills that will help them to enjoy music making throughout their lives.

 My teaching methods are designed to foster joy, confidence, and creativity.
 I carefully craft lesson plans so that students will feel a sense of accomplishment each week.
 And, while all my students must gain familiarity with a range of musical styles, I ensure that each has ample opportunity to play music they love.

 My lessons are holistic.
 Simply learning one piece after another cannot do justice to the remarkably rich tradition of piano performance.
 In addition to varied repertoire, my students learn sight-reading, ear training, music analysis and history.
 I also ensure that all of my students develop the technical facility to play with power and ease.
 Proper technique is essential to preventing injury and necessary for long-term engagement.